Vibhuti2002/Quizee/README.md

 - Quizee uses Retrofit to make all REST API calls.
 - Quizee is made using Kotlin and following Modern Android Development practices.
 - Quizee uses Kotlin Coroutines and LiveData to handle all asynchronous tasks.
-- Quizee uses all Jetpack libraries and follows MVVM architecture.
-It also has a G.O.A.T rating in Android's  M.A.D scorecard.